-This topic describes how to download unencrypted data and log backup files from an ApsaraDB RDS for PostgreSQL instance.
-This allows you to manage the files by using an organized method.
-In addition, you can use the files to restore the data of the RDS instance to an on-premises database.
+This topic describes how to download the unencrypted data and log backup files of an ApsaraDB RDS for PostgreSQL instance.
+You can archive the backup files that you download.
+You can also use these files to restore the data of the RDS instance to an on-premises database.

-- If your RDS instance is equipped with standard or enhanced SSDs, you cannot download snapshot backup files.
+- If your RDS instance uses standard or enhanced SSDs, you cannot download snapshot backup files from the instance.

 - In the left-side navigation pane, click Backup and Restoration.

-- Click the Data Backup or Archived Logs tab.
+- Click the Data Backup or Log Backup tab.

 - If you want to download a data backup file, click the Data Backup tab.